-The IEA is the UK’s original free-market think-tank, founded in 1955.
+The IEA is an educational charity and the UK’s original free market think tank, founded in 1955.
 Our mission is to improve understanding of the fundamental institutions of a free society by analysing and expounding the role of markets in solving economic and social problems.

 Click here to read more on what we do.

 Click here to learn more about our peer review protocol.